 road contract means a contract (other than a production contract) providing for the construction or maintenance of roads for the purposes of managing or harvesting forest products.

-[Section 55 amended by No. 50 of 2004 s.
+[Section 55 amended: No. 50 of 2004 s.
 5.]

 56. Contracts generally

 Without limiting section 10(4), the Commission may make any appropriate commercial arrangements, or do anything else that it considers appropriate, for the purposes of entering into production contracts and road contracts, including —